wilsonliaows/docs/connectors/infusionsoft.md

 ### Payment plan details in Infusionsoft

-Workato's "Get payment plan" action details by Invoice ID in Infusionsoft, allowing users to get specific details regarding certain subscription plans for an order.
+Workato's "Get Payment Plan" action details by Invoice ID in Infusionsoft, allowing users to get specific details regarding certain subscription plans for an order.

 Here are some examples in both Infusionsoft and Workato:

-To view a payment plan, go to Infusionsoft > View an order > Payment plans :
+To view a payment plan, go to *Infusionsoft > View an order > Payment plans* :

 ![View payment plans](/assets/images/connectors/infusionsoft/view-payment-plan.png)

 *View payment plans*

-By clicking on "Edit Payment Plan", you will be able to see more details regarding the Order's Payment Plan.
+By clicking on **Edit Payment Plan**, you will be able to see more details regarding the Order's Payment Plan.

 ![Edit payment plans](/assets/images/connectors/infusionsoft/edit-payment-plan.png)